AravaChoudhary/Sensor_Fault/README.md

 	- Logistic Regression**: Used for its simplicity and interpretability.
 	- Random Forest Classifier**: To capture complex interactions between features.
 	- Gradient Boosting Classifier**: For handling non-linear relationships effectively.
-	- XGBoost Classifier**: A powerful boosting algorithm widely used in industry.
+	- XGBoost Classifier: A powerful boosting algorithm widely used in industry.

-	- Model Training**:
+	- Model Training:
 		Cross-validation was used to train the models on the training set and validate their performance.

-	- Hyperparameter Tuning**:
+	- Hyperparameter Tuning:
 		Hyperparameter tuning was performed using `GridSearchCV` to optimize model parameters for better accuracy, precision, and recall.